Skip to content

 Launch Jupyter Lab from the project directory:

-Jupyter Lab starts a local server on http://localhost:8888/lab and tries to open a browser tab. uv ensures the notebook kernel uses the project’s virtual environment, so every import resolves against your pinned dependencies.
+Notice that the kernel Jupyter starts uses this project’s virtual environment.
+Any import pandas or import matplotlib in a notebook cell resolves the same pinned versions recorded in uv.lock.
 Press CONTROL-C in the terminal twice to stop the server.
 See How to Run a Jupyter Notebook with uv for more options.

 Set up the project layout